MZOURKI/WebCam/README.md

 ## Description
-QmtCam+ is a simple application for webcam acquisition and image processing.
+This is a simple application for webcam acquisition and image processing.

 ## Features
 - Start webcam acquisition